 Chris Latournes is a multifaceted freelance percussionist and creative educator, praised for his “stirring” sound by the Boston Musical Intelligencer and sought after for his dynamic and attentive teaching style.

 As an orchestral freelancer, Chris has appeared with diverse ensembles in almost all fifty states of the United States, Mexico, Canada, Venezuela, and Brazil.
-He has played with orchestras and artists such as the Star Wars in Concert North American Tour Orchestra, New World Symphony, Andrea Bocelli, Boston Philharmonic, Video Game Orchestra, American Festival Orchestra: Pokemon Symphonic Evolutions, Portland Symphony, New Britain Symphony, Nutmeg Symphony, Wallingford Symphony, New Bedford Symphony, Massachusetts Symphony, Evansville Philharmonic, Owensboro Symphony, Terra Haute Symphony, Columbus Philharmonic, New Hampshire Music Festival Orchestra, and the Bloomington Camerata Orchestra.
+He has played with orchestras and artists such as the Star Wars in Concert North American Tour Orchestra, The Kingdom Hearts Video Game Orchestra (summer 2018 US tour), New World Symphony, Andrea Bocelli, Boston Philharmonic, Video Game Orchestra, American Festival Orchestra: Pokemon Symphonic Evolutions, Portland Symphony, New Britain Symphony, Nutmeg Symphony, Wallingford Symphony, New Bedford Symphony, Massachusetts Symphony, Evansville Philharmonic, Owensboro Symphony, Terra Haute Symphony, Columbus Philharmonic, New Hampshire Music Festival Orchestra, and the Bloomington Camerata Orchestra.

 Chris has worked under many leading conductors including Leonard Slatkin, Michael Tilson Thomas, Franz Welser-Most, Jeffrey Kahane, Hugh Wolff, Stephen Lord, Benjamin Zander, Cliff Colnot, and David Effron.
-He has appeared in many prestigious concert halls such as Boston's Symphony Hall, Jordan Hall, Venetian Theater, Arsht Center, New World Center, Worcester's Mechanics Hall, Sanders Theatre, Woosley Hall, Musical Arts Center at Indiana University, and Bushnell Theatre.
+He has appeared in many prestigious concert halls such as Boston's Symphony Hall, Jordan Hall, Venetian Theater, Arsht Center, New World Center, Worcester's Mechanics Hall, Sanders Theatre, Woosley Hall, Musical Arts Center at Indiana University, the Verizon Center, The Fox Theatre of Atlanta and the Bushnell Theatre.
 Chris has also had the pleasure of playing in major concert arenas such as the Boston Garden, Verizon Center, AT&T Center, Amway Center, Mohegan Sun Arena, Resch Center, Rogers Arena (home of the 2010 Winter Olympics), Target Center, Verizon Wireless Arena, Las Vegas Arena, and the Chesapeake Energy Arena.
 Chris has been recorded on the Ravello record label.

 As an educator, Chris has taught percussion at Boston University as well as maintained a private studio for the past twelve years.
 Originally from Windsor Locks, Connecticut, he has given percussion clinics throughout New England at Somers High School, Colchester Middle School, South Windsor High School, Windsor Locks Middle School, Connecticut Day of Percussion (2016) and the New England Conservatory of Music composition class.
 Chris strives to ignite a passion for music in his students, using a range of styles and approaches to help them build a strong technical foundation and a clear creative voice.
 Chris students have had success being accepted into their school bands, jazz band, CMEA middle and high school regional orchestra, wind ensembles and All State Ensembles.